 - You will make more and more sales the more often you practice this.

-- Create authentic reviews (don’t be fake or unethical).
+- Create authentic reviews (don’t be fake or an unethical affiliate marketer).

 - Try to keep videos under 10 minutes.
 Long videos tend to bore people.

 - Get to the point!
 Make sure you cover the most important points of your review within 10 seconds.

 - Be up front with the product you are promoting.